 Category, Description, and Keywords

-When you create the listing for your book, Amazon and other outlets like Smashwords and Draft2Digital, will want you to choose categories that your book fits into, write a description for potential readers, and add keywords that will help people locate your book in search algorithms.
+When you create the listing for your book, Amazon and other outlets like Smashwords and Draft2Digital will want you to choose categories that your book fits into, write a description for potential readers, and add keywords that will help people locate your book in search algorithms.
 Choosing all of these correctly is vital to the success of your book.

+If you choose keywords that bring in lots of readers, but then have a description that doesn’t convince them to buy the book, Amazon will stop showing your book to people in searches.
+Why would they want to encourage their customers to view a product that they won’t buy?
 If you want to sell lots of books, you have to make sure that the majority of people who see your book end up purchasing it.
 This means keywords that attract readers who are searching for books like yours rather than just trying to bring in as many readers as possible.
 It means that those readers who find you through searches will see a great cover that looks professional and read a description that makes them want to buy.

 Amazon, as an example, will ask you for up to three categories that make sense for your book.
 You need to choose categories that not only fit your book, but where it will perform well.
 Finding a couple of very low traffic categories where your book fits will give you a good chance to earn a bestseller tag and get into the ABSR (Amazon Best Seller Rankings) for that category.
-And you can actually get into at least ten categories, and sometimes even more, by simply emailing Amazon from within your publishing account.
-We have a guide to this whole process as well, and highly recommend it for every book you publish.

 The Launch